AnFreTh/NAMpy/nampy/utils/README.md

 ## Available Preprocessing Functions/Encodings

-For data preprocessing, xDL offers a variety of functions and encodings, each designed to handle different data types effectively and enhance your data processing capabilities.
+For data preprocessing, nampy offers a variety of functions and encodings, each designed to handle different data types effectively and enhance your data processing capabilities.
 Here's a comprehensive list:

 | #   | Encoding Type                   | Use Case                                                                                            | Advantages                                                                                  |
 | --- | ------------------------------- | --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |